ami-team/AMI-Docs/docs/concepts/mql/README.md

 MQL queries are using entity paradigms.

-- "parents" represent... the parents.
+- "parents" represents... the parents.
-- "children" represent... the children.
+- "children" represents... the children.
 - "name" and "age" are respectively two characteristic of these human people

 The MQL system knows the relation between some parents and their children.